SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

                 msgVpn: **********
 ```

-Negative
+> aside negative
-: If you want to use YAML for configuration, create an empty file with the name application.yml and copy the above content.
+> If you want to use YAML for configuration, create an empty file with the name application.yml and copy the above content.

 ### Write the Java Function